wortell/AZSentinel/docs/Get-AzSentinelAlertRule.md

 schema: 2.0.0
 ---

-# Set-AzSentinel
+# Get-AzSentinelAlertRule

 ## SYNOPSIS
-Enable Azure Sentinel
+Get Azure Sentinel Alert Rules

 ## SYNTAX

 ```
-Set-AzSentinel [-SubscriptionId <String>] -WorkspaceName <String> [-WhatIf] [-Confirm] [<CommonParameters>]
+Get-AzSentinelAlertRule [-SubscriptionId <String>] -WorkspaceName <String> [-RuleName <String[]>] [-WhatIf]
+ [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
-This function enables Azure Sentinel on a existing Workspace
+With this function you can get the configuration of the Azure Sentinel Alert rule from Azure Sentinel

 ## EXAMPLES

 ### EXAMPLE 1
 ```
-Set-AzSentinel -WorkspaceName ""
+Get-AzSentinelAlertRule -WorkspaceName "" -RuleName "",""
 ```

-This example will enable Azure Sentinel for the provided workspace
+In this example you can get configuration of multiple alert rules in once

 ## PARAMETERS